-- Fully open the foot valve on the end of the gauge (the handle is to be rotated in line with the tube) - 2.
-Ensure the valve rope is attached to both the valve handle and the top end of the gauge - 3.
-Slowly insert the gauge, valve end first, into the primary tank until it reaches the vessel base - Holding the gauge firmly, pull the valve rope to close the foot valve - 5.
-Extract the gauge from the tank, taking care to keep the gauge in the vertical position at all times - Position the gauge in the vertical position and allow five minutes for the contents to settle - Examine the depth of darker sludge in the lower end of the tube and measure - If the sludge level is above 700mm, then the tank should be desludged (unless an extended period of time has passed) - Please ensure that the Biological reactors are not desludged.
-Do NOT desludge through the Rodding Access points circled in red in Figure 17 - If desludging is required, the plant should be refilled immediately with water (waste or clean) to rebalance internal and external pressures on the plant.
-This can be done by using a hosepipe or by running several taps in the household(s)
+- Fully open the foot valve on the end of the gauge (the handle is to be rotated in line with the tube) - Ensure the valve rope is attached to both the valve handle and the top end of the gauge - Slowly insert the gauge, valve end first, into the primary tank until it reaches the vessel base - 4.
+Holding the gauge firmly, pull the valve rope to close the foot valve - Extract the gauge from the tank, taking care to keep the gauge in the vertical position at all times - Position the gauge in the vertical position and allow five minutes for the contents to settle - Examine the depth of darker sludge in the lower end of the tube and measure - If the sludge level is above 700mm, then the tank should be desludged - If desludging is required, the plant should be refilled immediately with water (waste or clean) to rebalance internal and external pressures on the plant.
+This can be done by using a hosepipe or by running several taps in the household(s).